csulb-datascience/Multimodal-Few-Shot-Learning-for-Gait-Recognition/README.md

 pip install -r requirements.txt
 ```

-# Processes
+# Experiments
-The implementation is divided in different processes whose scripts are in the folder "processes" of this repository:
+This repository contains the code to perform experiments with the CNN, RNN, and the Ensemble individually.
+Each experiment is divided in two steps:

 - <b>1.
-Train encoder-decoder</b>: it trains the encoder-decoder model.
-It saves the trained encoder and the predicted embeddings for later processes (<i>Script: 1_train_encoder-decoder.py</i>).
+Train the encoder</b>: this script trains the encoder (CNN, RNN, or Ensemble).
+It saves the trained encoder and the predicted embeddings for the next step.
 - <b>2.
-Train and test the classifier</b>: it trains the OSVM classifier with the few-shot learning method and test it with known-test and unknown test sets.
-It requires the predicted embeddings obtained when training the encoder-decoder.
-The results are saved in a CSV file for later plot and analysis (<i>Script: 2_train-test_osvm.py</i>).
+Train and test the classifier</b>: it trains the OSVM classifier with the few-shot learning method and test it with known-unknown-test and unknown-unknown-test sets.
+It requires the predicted embeddings obtained in the previous step.
+The results are saved in a CSV file for later plot and analysis.

 # Datasets
 As is shown in the following image, the data was collected from 30 subjects and it was split into three sets: